 Patients must visually verify the dialled units on the dose counter of the pen.
 Therefore, the requirement for patients to self-inject is that they can read the dose counter on the pen.
 Patients who are blind or have poor vision must be instructed to always get help/assistance from another person who has good vision and is trained in using the insulin device.

-Tempo Pen

-The Tempo Pen contains a magnet (see section 6.5) that may interfere with the functions of an implantable electronic medical device, such as a pacemaker.
-The magnetic field extends to approximately 1.5 cm.

 Excipients